AlvaroJoseLopes/1BRC/README.md

 Simple solution that reads the lines sequentially and aggregate the result line by line (count, min, max and sum).

+## Iterators

+This solution uses iterators to yield chunks of data from the file and aggregates the final result chunk by chunk.

 ## Channels

 Solution that uses channels to implement MapReduce pattern.